vince-bourgmayer/electron-test/RESUME.md

 I looked for bootstrap and install it: `npm install bootstrap --save`.
 But I should completely rethink design.
 Then, I made paper drawn schema.
 I began to write clean html and I thought that I should change behaviour of application, specially when user want to create a new element.
 In this case, a simple input to get name is usefull, then it add the element with just a name.
 The central interface could be a permanent form and user can always update infos which would be print in `input` by clicking on a "update" button, or remove the element on clicking on "delete button"

 I know I shouldn't anticipate but I also installed select2 and bootstrap theme for select 2.
 Because I think that later I will implement tag management to be able to filter door. but for later

-Ps: I know there is a moskito ready to pull out my blood here...I ear his "bzzzzzz".
-Let's share some blood tonight!

 ## 09/10/2017